 The curriculum of the MHA Program is designed to meet the growing need for health managers with competency in population health concepts, and experts in population health with an understanding of health management principles.
 As the demand for high quality health managers grows, it is essential that health management professionals are able to articulate and apply managerial competencies that promote healthy populations.
 The MHA Program guides students to make connections and assess the intersection of these critical fields of study.

-The MHA Program is a total of 51 credits, spanning 21 months or two academic years for students that are enrolled full-time.
-Part-time enrollment options are available as well.
+The MHA Program is a total of 51 credits and may be completed in two years with full-time enrollment.
+Part-time enrollment is permitted as well.

 The following MHA Program courses are delivered entirely online: